+General Manager

-General Manager James City Service Authority P.O.
-Box 8784 Williamsburg, VA 23187
+James City Service Authority

+P.O.
+Box 8784 119 Tewning Road

+Williamsburg, VA 231878

-- 3. Notices of the Plan shall be published in the Richmond Times-Dispatch, the Virginia Gazette, and the Daily Press by JCSA within 30 days of issuance of a permit for the permitted wells by the DEQ.
-The notice shall specify how interested persons may obtain a copy of the Plan and shall, at a minimum, state that under the Plan, a claim may be filed within 90 days of the time the Claimant determines that Withdrawals may have caused an Adverse Impact on his or her Well. - The Plan is intended to provide a relatively speedy and low-cost means of fairly resolving claims of Adverse Impact attributed to Withdrawals.
+- 3. The Plan is intended to provide a relatively speedy and low-cost means of fairly resolving claims of Adverse Impact attributed to Withdrawals.
 All remedies and procedures under the Plan are in addition to those otherwise provided by law.
 Use of the process established by the Plan shall not be a prerequisite to filing the claim of alleged damage from Withdrawals in a court of competent jurisdiction.
 Costs incurred by either party in implementing the Plan, including without limit the cost of interim water supplies, the costs of investigation, and the costs of well repair or remediation, may be included in claims brought before a court of competent jurisdiction. - 4.
 The DEQ and its staff have no responsibility for the case-by-case administration of the Plan, but nothing in the Plan shall prevent DEQ staff from providing information needed for resolving specific matters before the Committee, at the request and discretion of the Committee.